flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210329-assessment-from-insurance-company-allianz-on-the-risk-to-the-global-economy-due-to-a-ship/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "We calculate that each day of immobilization could cost global trade $6 billion to $10 billion."
+    We calculate that each day of immobilization could cost global trade $6 billion to $10 billion.

 ---
 About 10% of [global trade passes through this canal.](http://13%25%20of%20world%20trade%2C%20estimates%20german%20insurer%20allianz./)